radioclone/VorteX/vortex-access/docs/CURRENT-STATUS.md

 ## Conclusion

-The VorteX project is currently in the early stages of development, with a strong architectural foundation and comprehensive documentation, but limited functional implementation.
+The VorteX project has made significant progress, with a strong architectural foundation, comprehensive documentation, and functional implementation of key components.
 The project demonstrates good technical planning and vision, with a clear roadmap for future development.

-For the Soneium Hackathon submission, the project should be presented as a work-in-progress with emphasis on the architectural thinking, technical vision, and future potential rather than current functionality.
+For the Soneium Hackathon submission, the project can be presented as a working prototype with emphasis on the architectural thinking, technical vision, and implemented functionality.

-The next phase of development will focus on implementing core functionality to create a minimal viable experience, starting with HTMX integration, basic TEE DOGG dialogue, and simple audio implementation.
+The next phase of development will focus on replacing mock implementations with real blockchain integrations, enhancing the user experience, and implementing additional features.